krmarshall/TotalWarhammerDataParser/README.md

 Uses NConvert and a webp plugin from XnConvert to convert images and strip metadata.

-A saner person would probably have used like mongoose or an ORM instead of stapling everything together...
+A saner person would probably have rebuilt the DB in like mongo/mongoose instead of stapling together tables...

+Reverse engineered DB schema (kinda rough and not totally complete, but handy reference): https://dbdiagram.io/d/6212fade485e433543e7fe91

+When CA adds weird stuff that probably needs new tables (like mounts getting autoleveled) check https://github.com/Frodo45127/rpfm-schemas commits to look through table changes.

 ## To Do
 - Radious 2 Fimir Noble boxed issue